I know I said I was going to get the calls last hour.

 We are heading in the right direction.

-Oh, I uh I I agree with all that.
+Well, I agree with all that.

-I don't think they have the slightest idea how deep the anger and the disrespect is, and they haven't the slightest idea how eager uh people are to vote.
+I don't think they have the slightest idea how deep the anger and the disrespect is.

-Wish election day were today.
+Wish Election Day were today.

-Everything I totally in boat with you.
+Everything, I'm totally in boat with you.

 I'm here.

-I'm here, and we we lost the secondary internet connection.
+We lost the secondary internet connection.

-I had to connect the first connector.
+I had to connect the first connection.

 But we're back.